PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## Conda environments

-The shell functions and alias below can be used to work with conda environments:
+The shell functions and alias below can be used to list your enumerated conda environments (conen), activate an environment by number (conac), deactivate the current environment (conde) and remove or delete an environment (conrm):

 ```bash
 conen() {